 So unionists have been telling us lies for years and years, probably for 300 years, since the formation of the United Kingdom, though I can’t vouch for that personally, and enough Scots have been sufficiently swayed by the lies to fear change, change that they have been told can only make things worse.

-Unfortunately, I can’t see a post-Brexit independence referendum producing a better result.
-As I said at the start, perhaps it’s just post-holiday blues, but I fear that, no matter how bad the outcome of the Brexit negotiations, the Scots who didn’t see it last time won’t see it this time either.
+Unfortunately, as things are going, I can’t see a post-Brexit independence referendum producing a better result.
+As I said at the start, perhaps it’s just post-holiday blues, but I fear that, no matter how bad the outcome of the Brexit negotiations, the MSM will make sure the Scots who didn’t see it last time won’t see it this time either.
 So those of us who want independence need to think of a more radical approach than the current let’s wait and see how Brexit turns out.